Louis Vierne: Organ Works

-Louis Vierne (1870-1937), a student of César Franck and Charles-Marie Widor, was organist at Notre-Dame Cathedral in Paris for 37 years, until his death at the console during a recital.
-The OrganScore edition covers the ’24 Pièces de Fantaisies’ and the six organ symphonies (to be published soon).
+Louis Vierne (1870–1937), a pupil of César Franck and Charles-Marie Widor, served as organist of Notre-Dame Cathedral in Paris for 37 years, until his death at the console during a recital.
+The OrganScore edition covers the 24 Pièces de Fantaisie and the six Organ Symphonies (to be published shortly).

 “24 Pièces de Fantaisie”, in two volumes